amnuts/opcache-gui/README.md

 When the real-time updates are active the interface will automatically update all the values as needed.
 Also, if you choose to invalidate any files or reset the cache it will do this without reloading the page, so the search term you've entered, or the page you've navigated to do not get reset.
 If the real-time update is not on then the page will reload on any invalidation usage.

 ## Releases

+**Version 3.3.0**\
+Mostly added JIT information for PHP 8:
+* Added JIT buffer graph (optionally able to turn it off)
+* Added JIT information to the memory usage panel
+* Improved the JIT information shown in the directives
+* Fixed a long outstanding interface bug that allowed you to see the 'invalidate all' link even if invalidation option was`false`

+If you're not using PHP 8, the system will compensate and not show the additional JIT information.

 **Version 3.2.1**\
 Minor maintenance release to: